PM EW&C

 MISSION:

-Sense, detect, and report in near real time (1) a Command Post’s EMS signature, (2) sources of electromagnetic interference from coalition, partner, and enemy spectrum use, and (3) ISR threats utilizing active emissions, and (4) enables Blue Force awareness inside the electromagnetic spectrum (EMS).
+Senses, detects, and reports in near real time (1) a Command Post’s EMS signature, (2) sources of electromagnetic interference (EMI) from coalition, partner, and enemy spectrum use, and (3) ISR threats utilizing active emissions, and (4) enables Blue Force awareness inside the electromagnetic spectrum (EMS).

 DESCRIPTION:

-S2AS is a dedicated EMS situational awareness system that integrates with EWPMT to provide the Commander with real time EMS Situational Awareness to support Emissions Control (EMCON) decisions, Electromagnetic Interference (EMI) Resolution, and detect/warn operations centers of unauthorized or intentional sources of interference to enable MDO.
+S2AS is a dedicated EMS situational awareness system that integrates with EWPMT-X to provide the Commander with real time EMS Situational Awareness to support Emissions Control (EMCON) decisions, EMI resolution, and warn operations centers of unauthorized or intentional sources of interference to enable MDO.

 SYSTEM INTERDEPENDENCIES: